Car Keeps Killing and Burning Alternator: How It Goes Bad?

 Firstly, the bad ground might show a burning sign on the ground bolt.
 Furthermore, you can also see signs of corrosion and rust around the ground bolt area.

-Furthermore, vehicles also have a ground strap that bridges the gap between various parts of the vehicle’s chassis, ensuring a continuous ground connection.
-You should inspect ground straps for wear, tear, or disconnection.
-If any signs of damage are present, the ground straps should be replaced
+Vehicles also have a ground strap that bridges the gap between various parts of the vehicle’s chassis, ensuring a continuous ground connection.

 How to fix?

-Corrosion and debris can accumulate on the contact surfaces of ground bolts and ground straps, impeding the flow of electrical current.
-Use a wire brush or sandpaper to clean these surfaces, ensuring optimal conductivity.
+Corrosion and debris can build up on the surfaces where ground bolts and ground straps connect.
+This blocks the flow of electrical current.
+Use a wire brush or sandpaper to clean the connection points.
+This will allow electricity to flow freely.

-After cleaning and tightening the connections, apply a thin layer of dielectric grease to the metal surfaces.
-This will help protect against future corrosion and improve conductivity.
+After cleaning and tightening, put a thin coat of dielectric grease on the metal.
+The grease blocks corrosion and aids conductivity.

 In some cases, adding additional grounding points can help distribute the electrical load more evenly.
 This can be achieved by installing an extra ground strap.